energy-savings-scheme/openfisca-djangoapi/docs/local_deployment.md

 # Launch the webserver locally
 $ python app/manage.py runserver

-# On your browser naviate to http://localhost:8000/admin/
+# In your browser naviate to http://localhost:8000/admin/
 # Enter the superuser username and password that your just created

 et voila!